vosaka-php/vosaka/docs/classes/venndev/vosaka/runtime/eventloop/EventLoop.md

 # EventLoop

-This class focuses on task execution and core event loop operations.
+This class focuses on the main event loop operations and coordination.